 (a) ERCOT shall post on the ERCOT website the occurrence of an FME within 14 calendar days of occurrence.

-(b) ERCOT shall post on the Market Information System (MIS) Certified Area for Performance, Disturbance, Compliance Working Group (PDCWG) analysis, the Primary Frequency Response Unit Performance for each Generation Resource, SOTG, SOTSG, and Controllable Load Resource that is measured in the FME.
+(b) ERCOT shall post on the Market Information System (MIS) Certified Area for Performance, Disturbance, Compliance Working Group (PDCWG) analysis, the Primary Frequency Response Unit Performance for each Generation Resource, SOTG, SOTSG, SOTESS, and Controllable Load Resource that is measured in the FME.